-- Define your different user types and the jobs they perform; do some of your users have need for very fast problem resolution or other special requirements?
+- Define your different user types - like store manager, pricing analyst or customer service - and the jobs they perform; do some of your users have need for very fast problem resolution or other special requirements?

 - What common issues can be solved by internal staff and do you have clear processes to determine when outside support services are needed?